openpsi-project/ReaLHF/docs/source/install.rst

 .. code-block:: console

+   $ export REAL_VERSION="0.1.0"
-   $ docker pull docker.io/garrett4wade/real-cpu:22.04-0.1.0
+   $ docker pull docker.io/garrett4wade/real-cpu:22.04-${REAL_VERSION}
-   $ docker pull docker.io/garrett4wade/real-gpu:23.10-py3-0.1.0
+   $ docker pull docker.io/garrett4wade/real-gpu:23.10-py3-${REAL_VERSION}

 The CPU image is built from "ubuntu:22.04" and the GPU image is built from "nvcr.io/nvidia/pytorch:23.10-py3".
 The current package version is "0.1.0".

 After pulling the Docker images, run your Docker container locally on a GPU node with the following command: